-Vitelotte potatoes are small and elongated, similar to that of fingerling potatoes, and is cylindrical with irregular lumps.
-Its exterior skin ranges from dark purple to a deep violet-blue and is speckled with deep-set eyes.
-Underneath the dark purple exterior lies a smooth, deep violet flesh that is occasionally marbled with white.
-When cooked, the Vitelotte retains its vibrant purple hue and offers a dry, floury flesh with nuances of chestnuts.
+Vitelotte potatoes are small to medium in size and are elongated and slender, similar to a fingerling potato, and are cylindrical with irregular lumps.
+The smooth skin ranges from dark purple to deep violet-blue and is speckled with deep-set eyes giving it a bumpy texture.
+The flesh is smooth, firm, and dense and has a deep purple hue that is occasionally marbled with white.
+When cooked, Vitelotte potatoes retain their vibrant hue and offer a dry, floury flesh with nuances of chestnuts.

 Vitelotte potatoes are available year-round.

-The Vitelotte potato, botanically classified as Solanum tuberosum ‘Vitelotte’, is a purple-hued potato variety known for its vibrant purple both on its exterior skin and interior flesh.
-Also known as Truffe de Chine, Négresse, Vitelotte Noir, Black Truffle or Purple potato, the Vitelotte potato has seen a boom in popularity as a result of research and marketing dedicated to promoting the nutritional properties of purple-hued fruits and vegetables.
+Vitelotte potatoes, botanically classified as Solanum tuberosum ‘Vitelotte,’ are known for their vibrant purple exterior and interior.
+Also known as Truffe de Chine, Négresse, Vitelotte Noir, Black truffle, or Purple potato, Vitelotte potatoes have seen a boom in popularity as a result of research and marketing dedicated to promoting the nutritional properties of purple-hued fruits and vegetables.